Should Burger King Be Prosecuted For Their Google Home-Triggering Ads?

 Snerk.
 Sorry, but voice interfaces are a MASSIVE security hole (think tape recorder).
 There's really no way to completely secure the damn things.
 You could prevent this attack, but there's lots more where that came from.

 As long as Google thinks people want them (and, from the fact that people buy the things, I have to say it looks that way), Google will keep making them.
 The only way to clean up the mess is to point out the flaws to the point that people don't WANT an always-on voice command system.
-And the
+And the only way that happens is if people find it more annoying than helpful.

+So kudos to Burger King for forcibly pointing out that there's a big problem in a way that DOESN'T drain customer's bank accounts.

 Re: (Score:2)